-When you discuss tips about divorce with your attorney, years of legal knowledge come into play.
+When you discuss tips about divorce in Texas with your attorney, years of legal knowledge come into play.
 Attorneys acquire a lot of know-how from handling all kinds of divorces and seeing the multitude of situations that arise.
-Here are just a few things to keep in mind.
+Here are just a few of the most important tips about divorce.

 Importance of Understanding and Protecting Your Finances

 Working with a financial advisor who can collaborate with your lawyer is often a smart idea.
 Business insider discusses how financial advisors can explain finances in straightforward language.
 This is particularly important if your spouse was the one who handled all the finances during your marriage.
 Keep in mind that your spouse’s attorney and his financial advisor have his/her best interests in mind — not yours.

 Even if you’re financially savvy, divorces are riddled with intense emotions.
 It’s wise to have objective professionals involved to watch out for your best interests.

 Despite the fact that online copies are very convenient, you don’t want your spouse to lock you out of a joint account.
 For this reason, it’s wise to print hard copies that you can give to your lawyer for safekeeping.
 The court wants to see documentation and you’ll need bank statements, tax forms, investment statements and all other documentation related to finances in hard copy form.

 Sometimes when caught up in the emotions of divorce, a spouse will do things like try to hide assets by opening a secret bank account.
 Another tactic may be to gift money to a friend or love interest.
 Doing so is against the law.
 The law requires you to disclose all assets, income, expenses and debt during divorce.